 If you’re like a lot of employers right now, you’re facing some tough financial challenges, and you’re looking for any possible way to manage budgets and save money.
 And your employees are just as concerned about their finances as you are.

-That’s why benefits pros should be especially focused on HSAs as we head into 2021.
+That’s why benefits pros should be especially focused on HSAs as we head into open enrollment for 2024.
 Why?
 Let’s break it down:

 HSA benefits for employers

 There’s no end in sight for rising healthcare costs.
 So teaching your employees to be smarter healthcare consumers year-round is key—and HSAs are the way to make it happen.
 They’re an MVP when it comes to healthcare saving and spending:

 - Employees aren’t taxed on anything they save in their HSAs

 - HSA dollars can be invested for future medical expenses or retirement